cranjesh/images-test/TheSoldiersLegacyThorough.md

 <br><br><br>
 <br><br><br>
 <br><br><br>
-## Chapter 4: The Bitter Brother
+## Chapter 5: The Brother's Resentment

-The corridors of Blackwood Manor felt colder as Holmes and I made our way towards William Blackwood’s study.
+The corridors of Blackwood Manor felt colder as Holmes and I made our way towards William Blackwood's study.
 Though the fire in the hallway sconces flickered steadily, a peculiar chill clung to the air—whether from the damp stone walls or the lingering unease in this house, I could not say.

 ![Chapter 4 A](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Chapter4A.webp)

-Inside, William’s study was a stark contrast to Edward’s orderly workspace.
+Inside, William's study was a stark contrast to Edward's orderly workspace.
 The room was cluttered with papers, ledgers stacked haphazardly, a half-filled brandy glass abandoned near an inkwell.
 A faint tang of pipe smoke lingered, mingling with the musty scent of old books.
 William himself stood by the window, arms crossed, staring out as though deep in thought.

 At our entrance, he turned, his sharp features hardening further.

 "Mr Holmes, Dr Watson," he greeted tersely, gesturing to the chairs opposite his desk.
-"I assume this visit concerns my brother’s untimely demise—or perhaps the inheritance?"
+"I assume this visit concerns my brother's untimely demise—or perhaps the inheritance?"

 Holmes took a seat with calm precision.
 "Both, Mr Blackwood.
-Specifically, the disappearance of your brother’s chest and its implications for the estate."
+Specifically, the disappearance of your brother's chest and its implications for the estate."

-William’s lips curled into a sneer as he leaned back in his chair.
+William's lips curled into a sneer as he leaned back in his chair.

 "Implications for Katherine, you mean."
 He exhaled sharply.
-"Convenient, isn’t it?
-The chest vanishes, the will goes missing, and suddenly, my dear sister-in-law’s future is secured."
+"Convenient, isn't it?
+The chest vanishes, the will goes missing, and suddenly, my dear sister-in-law's future is secured."

 I frowned at the venom in his tone.

 Holmes raised an eyebrow.
 "You suggest Katherine is involved?"

 "Who else?"
 William shot back.
-"She gains everything if Edward’s will is missing.
-And let’s not ignore her prior... association with Lieutenant Cartwright.
-Who’s to say Edward didn’t discover something and decide to change his will?"
+"She gains everything if Edward's will is missing.
+And let's not ignore her prior... association with Lieutenant Cartwright.
+Who's to say Edward didn't discover something and decide to change his will?"

 Holmes steepled his fingers.
 "Fascinating.
 And yet, I notice you are very specific about what Katherine stands to gain, but rather vague about what you stand to lose."

-A flash of irritation crossed William’s face, but he masked it quickly.
+A flash of irritation crossed William's face, but he masked it quickly.

-"My father’s decision to favour Edward over me was nothing short of favouritism."
+"My father's decision to favour Edward over me was nothing short of favouritism."
 His voice was measured, but there was a cold undercurrent of resentment beneath it.
 "The estate should have been mine.
 I have fought for years to earn my place, while Edward... he was handed everything."

 I caught myself nodding slightly.

-William’s tone was rational, almost persuasive.
+William's tone was rational, almost persuasive.
 There was a quiet certainty to the way he spoke—not wild anger, but careful calculation.

-"Katherine may think she’s secured her future," he continued, swirling the brandy in his glass, "but she’ll soon discover the estate obeys more than a single will.
-If she continues to meddle, I’ll see to it that her good fortune is short-lived."
+"Katherine may think she's secured her future," he continued, swirling the brandy in his glass, "but she'll soon discover the estate obeys more than a single will.
+If she continues to meddle, I'll see to it that her good fortune is short-lived."

 Something in his phrasing made me uneasy.

 Holmes remained impassive.
-"And yet, your brother’s death has left you no closer to securing what you claim is rightfully yours.
+"And yet, your brother's death has left you no closer to securing what you claim is rightfully yours.
 Tell me, do you believe his death was an accident?"

 William hesitated, his gaze flickering toward the window.
-"Edward was many things, but careless wasn’t one of them."
+"Edward was many things, but careless wasn't one of them."
 His fingers tightened around the glass.
 "If you want my opinion, someone wanted him out of the way—and whoever it was, they succeeded."

 Holmes studied him carefully.